Assistant Professor, Race, Gender, and Ethnic Studies

 First Generation Story

-Her maternal grandparents left their schools at the age of 11 and 14 in Eastern Poland escaping the Nazis and never acquired full proper education.
-Her own parents, who were second generation Holocaust Survivors, graduated from high school (in Israel and in Greece) with no plans to acquire higher education.
+Her maternal grandparents were made to leave their schools at the age of 11 and 14 in Eastern Poland, escape the Nazis, and never acquire full proper education.
+Her own parents, who were second-generation Holocaust Survivors, managed to graduate from high school (in Israel and Greece) with no plans to acquire higher education.
 When her mother was 31 years old, she was encouraged by a friend to pursue a college degree in the evenings at the Open University.
-For the first time in her life, Dr. Aronis' mother owned a desk and a typewriter, and though she did not end up graduating from college, in many ways she was the first-generation student model for her daughter.
-Dr. Aronis' mother shared ideas and experiences from the courses she took, later on inspiring Dr. Aronis' own scholarship and career path.
-One of Dr. Aronis’ sweetest childhood memories is falling asleep to the sound of her mother’s working typewriter.
+For the first time in her life, Dr. Aronis's mother, Michal, owned a desk and a typewriter, and though she did not end up graduating from college, in many ways she was the first-generation student model for her daughter.
+Dr. Aronis's mother would excitedly share about her learnings and experiences from the courses she took, later on inspiring Dr. Aronis' own scholarship and career path.
+One of Dr. Aronis’s sweetest childhood memories is falling asleep to the sound of her mother’s working typewriter.